yurayura-nmr/nmrpipe-scripts/nmr-tools/r2_dispersion/README.rst

 """"""""""""""""""""

 5. Move to "spect" folder
-6. Modify xpk file and pkfit.in: verify / update the 15N base frequency (can easily get the 15N frequency from grep BF3 ../acqu)
+6. Modify xpk file and pkfit.in: verify / update the 15N base frequency (can easily get the 15N frequency from grep BF3 ../acqu).
+Make sure constant CPMG time is correct (d20 in pulseprogram)
 7.	pkfiti –i pkfit.in –o pkfit.out
 8. “Int” file will be created
 9.	cpmg2glove –i Int_### 298>glove.in (Check the measurement temperature)